arteria/django-history/README.rst

 + Add template for upcomming events
 + Send signal when a new event is added to the history
 + Ordering on past events (HISTORY_ORDER_BY) in utils.py  fx: showAll()
++ Currently it's anonymous or personalizerd history timelines.
+Next step should be mixed (place anonyoums events in personalized timelines).

 License
 -------